wesnoth/wesnoth/players_changelog.md

    * Implemented a workaround for an unhandled std::bad_cast from string comparison functions that caused a crash-to-desktop when opening Preferences among others (issue #3050).
+   * Fixed memory leak in terrain filter code.
+In a huge map with Silver Mages, it could leak several gigabytes of memory in a long session.
    * Fixed: unit halo remained after undoing a recall (issue #3065).